J35P312/FindSV/README.md

 	An entire folder containing bam files could be analysed using this command nextflow FindSV_core.nf --folder /the/bams/are/in/this/folder/ --working_dir output -c config.conf

+A 30x human sample should be processed within 2 days.
+Runtime depends on the genome size, purity of the input data, as  well as the health of the cluster.

 Installation
 ============
 Dependencies:

-    Manta*
     variant effect predictor
     Singularity
     nextflow

     python2.7 yaml module

-*manta is optional, and will only be e run if activated

 Install the dependencies, then download FindSV.

     git clone https://github.com/J35P312/FindSV.git

-next, you download the singularity image:
+next, you download the singularity images:

     cd FindSV
     singularity pull --name FindSV.simg shub://J35P312/FindSVSingularity

+    singularity pull --name Assemblatron.simg shub://J35P312/Assemblatron

-The image file  must  be stored in the FindSV folder!
+The images file  must  be stored in the FindSV folder!

 lastly run the setup script: